christianspecht/scm-backup-docs/source/faq.rst

 Why doesn't SCM Backup support backing up local installations of [hoster X]?
 ----------------------------------------------------------------------------

 SCM Backup only supports backing up from the hosters' cloud offerings.
-Most hosters also support some kind of "install on your own server" version of their product, **but SCM Backup doesn'tsupport any of them, and this is very unlikely to change.**
+Most hosters also support some kind of "install on your own server" version of their product, **but SCM Backup doesn't support any of them, and this is very unlikely to change.**

 The main reason is: Supporting local installations would make automated testing much more complicated.